santisq/PSCompression/docs/en-US/Expand-ZipEntry.md

 ### -PassThru

-The cmdlet outputs the `FileInfo` and `DirectoryInfo` instances of the extracted entries when this switch is used.
+The cmdlet outputs the `FileInfo` and `DirectoryInfo` instances representing the extracted entries when this switch is used.

 ```yaml
 Type: SwitchParameter